 Gaslighting at Work: Examples and Solutions

 Workplace gaslighting is harder to name than the relationship kind.
-The professional context creates a layer of plausible deniability: maybe they really don't remember the meeting that way.
+The professional context adds plausible deniability: maybe they really don't remember the meeting that way.
 Maybe that feedback was fair.
 Maybe you are being too sensitive about a comment that was "just professional."

-The fact that it's harder to name doesn't make it less real.
-And the fact that you can't simply leave the way you can exit a personal relationship makes it more urgent to understand.
+Harder to name doesn't mean less real.
+And you usually can't walk away the way you can from a personal relationship, which makes understanding the pattern more urgent, not less.

 What Workplace Gaslighting Looks Like

-Gaslighting at work operates on the same basic mechanism as gaslighting anywhere: someone consistently denies, distorts, or minimizes your experience in ways that make you question your own perception.
+Gaslighting at work runs on the same mechanism as gaslighting anywhere: someone consistently denies, distorts, or minimizes your experience in ways that make you question your own perception.
 In workplace contexts, it tends to cluster around several specific patterns.

 Denying agreements and instructions.
 "I never said the deadline was Friday."
 "That's not the approach we agreed on."
 "I told you this in our last meeting."
-When agreements that you clearly remember are denied, and the denials happen consistently enough that you start to doubt your memory of what was actually said.
+When agreements you clearly remember are denied, and the denials happen often enough that you start doubting your memory of what was actually said.

 Discrediting your contributions.
-Ideas you raised being presented as someone else's later, without attribution.
-Work you completed being minimized or not credited.
-Your successes explained by factors external to you; your failures attributed entirely to you.
+Ideas you raised presented as someone else's later, without attribution.
+Work you completed minimized or not credited.
+Your successes explained by external factors; your failures attributed entirely to you.

 Selective memory about performance.
-Being told you "always" do something problematic that has happened once.
-Positive feedback from six months ago being presented as if it were a current assessment.
-A single error being used to characterize your general competence.
+Being told you "always" do something problematic that happened once.
+Positive feedback from six months ago presented as if it were current.
+A single error used to characterize your general competence.

 Private vs. public behavior.
-A manager who is reasonable and collaborative in one-on-one settings but dismissive of your contributions in team meetings.
-The discrepancy between what happens in your presence and what's said about you to others.
+A manager reasonable and collaborative one-on-one but dismissive of your contributions in team meetings.
+The gap between what happens in your presence and what's said about you to others.

 Questioning your emotional reactions.
 "You're taking this personally."
-"I'm just giving feedback — you're too sensitive."
-Suggesting that your response to a behavior is the problem rather than the behavior itself.
+"I'm just giving feedback.
+You're too sensitive."
+Suggesting your response to a behavior is the problem rather than the behavior itself.

 Social reality distortion.
 Consistently hearing that colleagues or leadership have impressions of you that don't match your experience of your own behavior.
 A sense that a narrative about you is circulating that you had no part in creating.